tjhorner/node-bhp/README.md

 ```

 I know this isn't the best way to authenticate with this, but as Big History Project has no API I can't really think of a better way than this or emulating a DOM and submitting the signin form then getting the cookie.
 The latter is very insecure.

+## Testing

+Set the `BIGHISTORY_COOKIE` environment variable to the result of the method described above and run `npm test`.